florencos/Projet-S4-14--2017/Computer/README.txt

 -csv

 Installing
-Download the program from ZZZZZZ and put all the files in the same folder.
+Download the program from https://github.com/florencos/Projet-S4-14--2017/tree/master/Computer and put all the files in the same folder.

 How to run it
 It is possible to run it from the python shell or any other interpreter, text editor (sublime, anaconda) or from the CMD